 - Through the encouragement of working remotely, flexible scheduling, and other flexible measures, unit leaders should continue to keep the density of individuals in a workplace to the minimum necessary.

-- The federal Office of Management and Budget has issued an extension on administrative relief due to loss of operations through Dec.
-31. Investigators are urged to review the latest updates from UNL’s Office of Sponsored Programs.
+- The federal Office of Management and Budget extended administrative relief due to loss of operations through Sept.
+30, 2020.
+This has expired.
+Investigators are urged to review the latest updates from UNL’s Office of Sponsored Programs.

 Guidelines will be reevaluated regularly based on University of Nebraska policies; best practices recommended by the CDC and other leading health organizations (links provided at bottom of page); and according to local directed health measures.